dkirkby/E4S/first-prog.md

 ![First circuit diagram](img/first-circuit-diagram.jpg)

+> **Why the resistor?** A diode is not a linear component that obeys $V = iR$.
+Instead, it has a [non-linear voltage versus current curve](https://learn.sparkfun.com/tutorials/diodes/real-diode-characteristics).
+In this circuit, the diode operates in its forward-biased mode, so effectively has a fixed voltage drop of $\Delta V = 2--3$ V. The remaining voltage drop across the resistor $V_{3.3} - \Delta V$ determines the current flowing through both the resistor and diode, $i = (V_{3.3} - \Delta V)/R$, which is proportional to the resulting light intensity.
+Therefore a forward-biased diode always requires a sufficiently large series resistance $R$ to avoid $i \rightarrow \infty$.

 The light-green microcontroller pins labeled **GP2, GP3, GP4, ...** are for general-purpose digital input and output.
 In this context, *digital* means that signals are represented by a voltage that is either close to 0V ("low") or close to 3.3V ("high").
 To complete your circuit, connect the Pico W to your laptop with a USB cable.
 This will apply power to your circuit (from your laptop's USB port) and start running any previously loaded program, but there probably won't be any sign of this.